nianlonggu/nianlonggu.github.io/_posts/2019-07-04-turtorial-on-SVM.markdown

 Several conclusions can be drawn:
 1. the training dataset is correctly separated, which implies an accurate separating hyperplane;
-2. The support vectors (points with solid color) are only located around the margin area, which indicates a good selection of the kernel parametes.
-This SVM is neithet overfit nor underfit.
+2. The support vectors (points with solid color) are only located around the margin area, which indicates a good selection of the kernel parameters.
+This SVM is neither over-fit nor under-fit.

 We can further evaluate the accuracy on test dataset: